-The case of a thin slab (the magnetization is then modelled as a vector field on a portion of the plane) has proved more amenable.
-In the uni and bi-directional cases, using Hodge decomposition, one can show that the kernel contains only divergence free tangential vector field that are constant on lines, showing in particular that it reduces to zero for compactly supported magnetizations (which is always the case).
-A paper is being written on these results.
 Meanwhile, the severe ill-posedness of the reconstruction challenges discrete Fourier methods, one of the main problems being the truncation of the observations outside the range of the SQUID measurements.
-The next step will be to develop the extrapolation techniques initiated by the project team, using bounded extremal problems, in an attempt to overcome this issue.
+A next step will be to develop the extrapolation techniques initiated by the project team, using bounded extremal problems, in an attempt to overcome this issue.

-6.3.3.
+6.2.3.
 Boundary value problems for 2-D conductivity equations, application to plasma control

 In collaboration with the CMI-LATP (University Marseille I) and in the framework of the ANR AHPI, the team considers 2-D diffusion processes with variable conductivity.
-In particular its complexified version, the so-called real Beltrami equation, was investigated.
-In the case of a smooth domain, and for Lipschitz conductivity, we analyzed the Dirichlet problem for solutions in Sobolev and then in Hardy classes [17].
+In particular its complexified version, the so-called conjugate or real Beltrami equation, was investigated.
+In the case of a smooth domain, and for Lipschitz conductivity, we analyzed the Dirichlet problem for solutions in Sobolev and then in Hardy classes [8].